 Activity Stream allows students to see what's due and what needs their attention in their courses.

-Calendar displays events and dates from multiple courses in one location.
-Be sure to enter dates in the official “due date” field in all Blackboard assessments.
+Calendar displays events and dates from all courses in one location.
+(Be sure to enter dates in the official “due date” field in all Blackboard assessments so they show up here.)

-Messages is an alternative to using email for communicating with class members.
-Students may see this option and communicate with you using this tool.
-In order to not miss messages from students, look for a "dot" next to messages when you first log into Blackboard, before you go into a course.
+Messages is an alternative to using email for communicating with your students.
+In order to not miss messages from students, look for a number icon next to messages when you first log into Blackboard, before you go into a course.

-Grades page is populated with information from all courses that students are enrolled in.
+Grades is populated with information from all courses that students are enrolled in.
 Students see a list of recent grades and their overall grade for each course.
-Instructors see a summary for each course.
+Faculty see a summary for each course.

 Go to the UAA Service Portal